nesktf/shogle/README.md

 Funny C++ graphics framework that I use for my personal projects.

 ## Features
-- Simple setup for making quick programs using 2D and 3D graphics
 - Wrappers for GLFW, Imgui and OpenGL (might add some other backends in the future)
 - Resource loading (texture atlases, fonts, models...)
 - Some maths for physics and collisions